mrahnis/orangery/README.rst

 	$python setup.py install

-Windows users may install using the .msi installer.
+Windows users may install using the .msi installer from the GitHub project `release page`_.

 License
 =======